 - UCEAP Course Catalog: See a list of courses UC students have taken on this program.

 You will earn direct UC credit and grades for all coursework.
-Grades for the fall semester are typically available by March.
+Grades for this program are usually available in early to mid-October.